0cyn/bn-dyldsharedcache/README.md

 ## Installation + Usage

-1. Install capstone via pip for the same python interpreter your BinaryNinja install is using.
+1. Open the plugin manager
-2. git clone (or download and unzip) this folder to your BinaryNinja plugins folder.
+2. Search for "Dyld" and install this plugin

 ### Usage: